klren0312/egg-zrole/README.md

  - If use some casbin adapter, you need make `useAdapter` to `true`, then config the adapterConfig.
  - In `> 1.0.5` you don't need to add the `zrole` to middleware.
  - If you need to init the policy, you can set `usePolicyInit` to `true`, and use `initPolicy` method to set role.
+ - If you need to custom your response, when 403; You can set `useCustomResponse` to `true`, and use `customResponse` method to custom the response

 see [config/config.default.js](config/config.default.js) for more detail.